MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.7.1
+- Added shortcut to quickly view recipes, hover over an item an press 'R'.
+Works in the inventory, too
+- Added German translation
+- Added needed crafting stations to piece recipes
+- Fixed cheat was always enabled, regardless of devcommands (still only for admins)
+- Changed cheating of pieces will spawn the resources in the player's inventory instead of spawning them in the world.
+Disabled spawning of items that are neither items or pieces.

 0.7.0
 - Added possibility to favorite items
 - Added option to only show items that are known by the player
 - Added option to switch switch between split/only optaining/only using view of recipes
 - Added external blacklist for items
 - Fixed a tooltip was not showing for Jewelcrafting gem items
-- Fixed items could be spawned even if the player is no admin
+- Fixed cheat were enabled even if the player is no admin
 - Improved recipe calculation of trees, intermediate prefabs are not shown

 0.6.5